mdn/content/files/en-us/web/api/xmlhttprequest/setattributionreporting/index.md

 {{APIRef("Attribution Reporting API")}}{{SeeCompatTable}}

 The **`setAttributionReporting()`** method of the
-{{domxref("XMLHttpRequest")}} interface indicates that you want the browser to send a {{httpheader("Attribution-Reporting-Eligible")}} header along with the request.
-On the server-side this is used to trigger sending an {{httpheader("Attribution-Reporting-Register-Source")}} or {{httpheader("Attribution-Reporting-Register-Trigger")}} header in the response, to complete attribution source or trigger registration.
+{{domxref("XMLHttpRequest")}} interface indicates that you want the request to trigger the browser to set off an attribution source or trigger event.

 See the [Attribution Reporting API](/en-US/docs/Web/API/Attribution_Reporting_API) for more details.